Akron, OH Workers' Compensation Lawyer

 Getting The Social Security Disability Legal Help You Deserve in Akron

 A workplace injury can devastate your finances, leave you with large medical bills, and leave your family without income.
-A skilled Akron workers’ compensation or SSD attorney from Heller, Maas, Moro & Magill Co. will work tirelessly to recover the compensation and benefits you and your family deserve.
+A skilled Akron social security disability lawyer from Heller, Maas, Moro & Magill Co. will work tirelessly to recover the compensation and benefits you and your family deserve.

 Don’t expect your employer or the insurance company’s high-paid attorneys to care about your situation or look out for your interests.
 Their goal is to pay as little as possible for your injuries.
 You deserve to have an aggressive team of local workers’ compensation attorneys on your side.
 Contact us today to schedule a private and personalized free consultation.